 You are not alone.

-There is a common misconception in non-pinners, that Pinterest is only good for businesses in bringing awareness and engagement, or least, bringing traction to blogs.
+There is a common misconception among non-pinners that Pinterest is only suitable for businesses in bringing awareness and engagement or at least getting traction to blogs.

 One couldn’t be more wrong.

 Pinterest is also a great marketing tool for B2B and E-commerce companies to generate leads, drive traffic, and get more sales.
 According to statistics, 87% of people have bought a product on Pinterest because of Pinterest.